 Employment contracts can be helpful, but care must be taken in writing them.
-The at-will nature of employment could be jeopardized by promises made in an employment contract, says Blomgren.
+The at-will nature of employment could be jeopardized by promises made in an employment contract and employee benefits, says Blomgren.

 “You need to make sure you’re drafting correctly so you’re not giving up anything you don’t intend to.”

 California’s AB5 imposed more of an employment-type relationship on many workers who may have previously been classified as independent contractors.
 The recent passage of California’s Proposition 22 allowed certain industries to get out of that system statutorily.
 “Because of [AB5], small-business owners who thought they were hiring contractors were hiring those who may be properly classified as employees,” says Blomgren.
 “That can lead to a not-so-pleasant outcome.”